LT1st/LT1st/README.md

-- 👋 Hi, I’m Tao Lu
+- 👋 Hi, I’m Tao Lu.
 - 👀 I’m interested in the field of Computer Vision and other task regrading AI.
 - 🌱 I’m currently learning in Northeastern University in Shenyang.
-- 💞️ I’m looking to collaborate on OD\IS\GA
+- 💞️ I’m looking to collaborate on OD\IS\GA.

 <!---